Plumsail/actions/source/flow/how-tos/sharepoint/enable-custom-scripting.rst

-By help of the PnP PowerShell
+By the help of the PnP PowerShell
 -----------------------------

 First of all, you need to install PnP PowerShell.
 Follow `the installation instruction <https://docs.microsoft.com/en-us/powershell/sharepoint/sharepoint-pnp/sharepoint-pnp-cmdlets?view=sharepoint-ps#installation>`_.